 She turned to me and said, “Mom, I’m a FABULOUS reader!”

-Alyssa is now reading everything she can get her hands on.
+Olivia is now reading everything she can get her hands on.
 All About Reading was the one thing that reached her and unlocked her newfound love of reading.
 The lessons are easy to follow and allowed us to move at the right pace for her.
-Here’s a video taken soon after Alyssa’s realization that she CAN learn to read.
+Here’s a video taken soon after she realized that she CAN learn to read.

 So, there it is.
 My fabulous reader is full of smiles and confidence thanks to the wonderful All About Reading program.
 I’m glad I trusted her to know what she needed to do to get there.

 P.S.
 Olivia is the second of three of my kids who are using All About Reading.
 My nine-year-old took off when we started using AAR a few years ago and my five-year-old is already reading like crazy thanks to All About Reading.
 My toddler will be starting as soon as he’s ready!